BiLLY-J03l/Nt-Process-Injection-C/README.md

 -Then it adds the exec bit to the allocated memory permissions.

--Then it creates the thread with the malicious shellcode.
+-Then it creates the thread with the malicious shellcode in the target process address space.

 -listener options